Print3M/epic/README.md

 Solution to this problem is using `main()` as entry point and implement dummy empty `__main() {}` function.
 It works, but honestly I wanted my code to be as clean as possible with no dummy functions!

 Second solution is not to use `main()` at all.
 Create a not-main function (e.g. `__main_pic`) and use it as a entry point.
 It works this way.

+## Header files are nasty

+Just including default Windows MinGW-w64 header files throws some errors.
+For exaple, it requires SSE to be enabled to compile successfully and I want it to be disabled.
+This is the reason why I don't use default Windows headers but include only custom ones.

 ## Troubleshooting